ayuitsnaini/Logistic_Regression/README.md

 code of the project :
 Logistic Regression.ipynb

-dataset for code :
+result for the code :
-Diabetes Datasets.xlsx
+Diabetes Result.xlsx